Alamein/Alamein/README.md

 Hi 👋 My name is AMINU HAMZA NABABA (Al'amin)
 =============================================

-Techie, Teacher, Data Scientist & Student of Automotive Engineering.
+Techie, Teacher, Data Scientist & Student of Automotive Engineering .
 --------------------------------------------------------------------

 I currently hold the distinguished title of ***Mentor*** at *Arewa Data Science Academy (ArewaDs)*, a revered institution that has served as the foundational crucible for the cultivation of my expertise in the realm of data science.
 It is within the nurturing confines of ADS that I have been afforded the invaluable opportunity to not only acquire but also meticulously refine my skills in the intricate and ever-evolving field of data science.